Class: Aws::S3Control::Client

 #get_bucket_versioning(params = {}) ⇒ Types::GetBucketVersioningResult

 Returns the versioning state for an S3 on Outposts bucket.
-With versioning, you can save multiple distinct copies of your data and recover from unintended user actions and application failures.
+With S3 Versioning, you can save multiple distinct copies of your objects and recover from unintended user actions and application failures.

 If you've never set versioning on your bucket, it has no versioning